In fact, more than 80% of 3,500 employees that Sage People polled globally placed importance and value on flexible and remote working.

 Flexible working boosts productivity

 Workforce productivity has become a global issue.
-Our research shows that employees are typically working only 30 hours a week, which means there’s a whole day when they’re in the office, but not actually working.
+Our research shows that employees are typically working only 30 hours a week, which means there’s a whole day when they’re in the office, but not working.
 What’s more, most people who work a 40-hour week feel they are productive for only 3.75 days out of the five-day working week.

 Revolutionising productivity in new ways, such as giving employees the freedom to work in the way that best suits them, could go a long way towards narrowing the productivity gap and enabling businesses to get the most out of their staff.